-Which of These Top Website Builders is Most Popular?
+Which of These Top Website Builders is the Most Popular?

-Popularity is subjective, but we completed some research to give you an idea of how many people are using each website builder.
-Obviously, you shouldn’t only make a decision based on what other people are doing, but it gives you a decent idea as to which of the platforms are really taking off in the public’s eye.
+Popularity is subjective, but we did some research to give you an idea of how many people are using each website builder.
+Obviously, you shouldn’t only make a decision based on what other people are doing, but it gives you a decent idea of the platforms that users love.

 Since popularity in website builders can often correlate with value or feature set capabilities, it’s a good idea to understand which of these stand out in the market right now.

-With these graphs, you’ll see the overall interest over time in the Google Trends search engine.
+With these graphs, you’ll see the overall interest over time in Google Trends.
 All of the top website builders we’re talking about have upward trends over the past 10 to 20 years, which is a good thing (considering they aren’t going out of style).

-Squarespace is the least popular, but that’s because Squarespace is a bit newer.
+Squarespace is the least popular, but that’s because Squarespace is quite new.
 Shopify is by far the most popular ecommerce system, while Squarespace is surging ahead as it makes a name with its stunning templates and easy tools.